glueco/gateway/README.md

 ## The Problem

-You want to use AI-powered tools and applications, but they all ask for your API keys.
-Sharing keys is risky:

-- 🚨 **No control** - Once shared, keys can be used without limits
-- 📊 **No visibility** - You can't see how your keys are being used
-- ⏰ **No expiration** - Keys remain valid until you manually revoke them
-- 💸 **Cost risk** - Unexpected charges from unauthorized usage
+**AI apps are cheap to build, expensive to run.**

+It's easy to ship an AI feature.
+It's hard to ship an AI _product_.

+If your app calls OpenAI, Groq, Gemini, or Resend, _someone_ must provide paid API keys.
+That creates a brutal tradeoff:

+### Option 1: Use Your Own Keys

+You become the payer.
+Every user request costs you money.
+Open-source projects and indie apps can't sustainably subsidize usage.

+### Option 2: Ask Users for Their Keys

+Users must trust you with their secrets.
+Keys can be leaked, abused, overused, or copied.
+Users get no spend caps, no visibility, and no reliable kill-switch.

+---

+This is why many promising AI tools either:

+- 💳 Hide behind subscriptions (pricing you out of experimentation)
+- 🙏 Ask you to paste an API key and "trust us"

+---

 ## The Solution

+**Glueco replaces "trust us with your key" with "connect your key safely."**

-Personal Resource Gateway acts as a **secure proxy** between applications and your API providers.
+Your Gateway acts as a **secure proxy** between applications and your API providers.
 You store your API keys once, then grant apps **controlled, time-limited access** through the gateway.

 ```
 ┌─────────────┐        ┌─────────────────┐        ┌─────────────────┐